-How do you know you’ve chosen the right SEO agency?
+How do you know you’ve chosen the right SEO services agency?
 Of course you want results, that goes without saying.
 What sets a good agency apart from the rest is how they educate you about what they are doing along the way and how well they communicate this to you.

 The first couple of months of working with an SEO agency is always the hardest, mostly because you can’t expect overnight results.
 At the very least, you’ll see some changes in rankings, but these may not be significant yet.
 It takes months to improve your search rankings, especially if there’s a lot for your SEO team to work on.
 Given this, it’s easy for any SEO specialist to say they are working on your site—only to leave you hanging.